-As founding member and former speaker of the international MSc/PhD program in Molecular Biology I am very proud of what we all have achieved, and I remain on board as an active faculty member despite the many obligations in my new office.
-Most importantly, I would like to thank all colleagues and institutions for their unwavering commitment to these international programs and, last but not least, the German Academic Exchange Service (DAAD), the Lower Saxony Ministry of Science and Culture, and the various generous donors.
+I would like to thank all colleagues and institutions for their unwavering commitment to these international programs and, last but not least, the German Academic Exchange Service (DAAD), the Lower Saxony Ministry of Science and Culture, and the various generous donors.
 The University of Göttingen will continue to support these programs to promote international exchange at all levels and for further interaction with our partners worldwide.

-Prof. Dr. Reinhard Jahn (President of the University of Göttingen)
+Prof. Dr. Metin Tolan (President of the University of Göttingen)